There's a lot going on with newborn skin, and it can be confusing. Let's lay it all out for you.

 The look:

-When newborns get it:
+When newborns get infantile hemangioma:

 “Hemangiomas generally are apparent at birth, or within the first several weeks of life.”

-How to treat it:
+How to treat infantile hemangioma:

 “Hemangiomas should be evaluated by a doctor.
 If they are large or in a critical area, treatment may include lasers, or topical or intravenous medications such as beta blockers.
 These growths usually spontaneously resolve completely within the first decade of life. “